KaizenCrew2023/RoadWarrior/decisions/ADR-7 Backends for Frontends for Android and iOS Apps.md

 ## Status

-Proposed
+Accepted

 ## Consequences

 Positive:

-- Improved user experience
-- Performance optimization - backend services can easy align with the specific performance requirements of each frontend
+* **Performance optimised** - backend services can easy align with the specific performance requirements of each frontend.
-- Scalability - backend services can dynamically scale based on the load and traffic of each mobile frontend
+* **Scalable** - backend services can dynamically scale based on the load and traffic of each mobile frontend.
-- Flexibility for future evolving - new mobile frontens or updates to existing ones can be done with miminam disruption to the architecture
+* **Flexibile/evolvable** - new mobile frontends or updates to existing ones can be done with miminam disruption to the architecture.

 Negative:

-- Single point of failure -  if the BFF service becomes unavailable, the mobile  app will not function
+- **Single point of failure** -  if the backend service becomes unavailable, the mobile app will not function.
-- Architectural complexity - multiply BFF increased the complexity, clear communication and documentation needed
+- **Architectural complexity** - multiple backends for frontends increases complexity; clear communication and documentation are needed.

 Alternatives Considered:
-- API Gateway to manage interactions between frontends and the backend
+- API Gateway to manage interactions between frontends and the backend.